 I am working on the verification of security properties under the supervision of Prof. Gollmann from security in distributed applications department at TUHH.
 A special focus is placed on the growing threat from side-channels which can defeat even formally proven properties or protocols if not taken correctly into account.
 My work started with masking of software, a process for making programs resilient against physically observable side-channels.
-It extends to the assessment of quantitative information flow metrics, also outside the domain of covert channels.

 In general, I am interested in verifying security properties of programs.
 My current investigations are based on trace- and hyperproperties which relate all possible executions of a program.
 Eventually, I wish to extend existing formal methods to improve verification of multi-faceted properties and their preservation during composition of systems.
 Ideally, composing multiple smaller programs into a greater system leaves all their individual security properties intact.
 I believe dependent type systems, relational logic, as well as the verification framework F* to be a good match for my undertaking.

 My work is sponsored by NXP Semiconductors and the research project VeriSec funded by the Federal Ministry of Education and Research (BMBF).

 Supervised Student Theses

 - Security Analysis of USB Host Controller - A. Marotzke

 - Federated Authentication using the FIDO 2.0 Protocol - D. Grots